Using conda (recommended)

 * Packages can also be installed through Anaconda Navigator (GUI)

-import
+import statement

 >>> import module_name